majandres/SimpleVLSM/README.md

 # SimpleVLSM
-Thie program will divide an IP address space into a hierarchy of subnets of different sizes
+This program will divide an IP address space into a hierarchy of subnets of different sizes